csc301-fall-2019/team-project-chalmer-s-cards/d1/product-and-planning.md

  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
  * Feel free (but not obligated) to use personas.
    You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).

+Our target users staff at homeless shelters.
+They would use this product in order to streamline the process of keeping track of the number of people at shelters.
+As well, the data from the Chalmer's vision would easily show staff which shelters have space when the current shelter is at capacity.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

  * Short (1 - 2 min' read max)